Alton1998/Arrhythmia-Detection/README.md

 ### Loss Function Techniques

-Sure, here are some of the most common loss functions used in machine learning:
+Here are some of the most common loss functions used in machine learning:

 * **Mean squared error (MSE):** This is the most common loss function for regression problems.
 It measures the squared difference between the predicted values and the actual values.
 * **Mean absolute error (MAE):** This is another common loss function for regression problems.
 It measures the absolute difference between the predicted values and the actual values.